webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

                                             limited pages before crawl is consid
                                             ered rate limited and is interrupted
                                                           [number] [default: -1]
-      --addRedirectSeeds                    Policy for how to handle seeds that redirect to a URL out of scope.
+      --addRedirectedSeeds                  Policy for how to handle seeds that redirect to a URL out of scope.
 Defa ult (strict): add the redirect URL a s a seed only if it differs in schem